 Brockett also felt that a total prohibition on office space in residential areas was extreme.
 Small offices should be allowed, he said, to promote live-work situations and 15-minute neighborhoods, long a goal of elected officials in Boulder.
 The rest of council was largely agreeable, though Weaver ask that the Whittier neighborhood be excluded, and Carlisle said West Pearl should also be exempted.

 One other minor change Brockett suggested: Allowing small restaurants in industrial areas, to serve workers.
 Jones, who heads nonprofit Eco-Cycle in east Boulder, agreed: “We could use some options for lunch.”

-The discussion did not include a public hearing, though two members of political group PLAN Boulder addressed council during the open comment period.
+The discussion did not include a Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan..., though two members of political group PLAN Boulder addressed council during the Dedicated time at the beginning of regular council meetings, where up to 20 members of the public ca... period.
 Leonard May questioned allowing more efficiency units, arguing that they don’t serve families.

 In a statement read by Adam Swetlik during a public hearing on affordable housing goals, PLAN suggested that all construction of new housing “should be focused within” the opportunity zone, and that developers should include more than the 25% affordable housing required of them in other parts of the city.